Pete Herman: Regaining Bantamweight title

-Loss of second Bantamweight Title, 1921
+Loss of second Bantamweight title

 He lost the World Bantamweight Championship for the second time on September 23, 1921, when he was outpointed by Johnny Buff in a fifteen-round title match at Madison Square Garden.
 Buff took ten rounds employing lightning speed, with only four rounds for his opponent.
 Herman put Buff on the canvas only once very briefly in the fourth round with a right to the jaw.
 For most of the bout, Herman had trouble using his often powerful right effectively.
 By the fifteenth round Buff was able to freely reign most of his blows on Herman.
 Having a very slight advantage in reach, and a four-pound weight disadvantage, Buff won on points by a sizable margin.
 Buff was fighting at nearly thirty while Herman was only 25.
 Buff had taken the American Flyweight Championship previously.

-Losing vision, December 1921
+Losing vision

 Herman had begun losing sight in one eye, and he claimed to have been nearly blind in that eye by April 1921, well before he fought Buff.
 He fought five more times, knocking out number one contender Packy O'Gatty in one round at the Rink Sporting Club in Brooklyn, on December 9, 1921.
 O'Gatty went down two minutes and fourteen seconds into the first round from an overhand right to the jaw.
-Herman had previously landed a strong right uppercut to the jaw of O'Gatty that had rattled him earlier in the round.
+Herman previously landed a strong right uppercut to the jaw of O'Gatty that had rattled him earlier in the round.
 The crowd at the Rink Club in Brooklyn was not large, filling only about half the seats.
 Herman claimed after the bout he hoped to get a title match again with Johnny Buff, but that Buff would not consent to meet him.
 Considering Herman's impending loss of vision, his retirement was probably a wise choice.

 Herman retired in 1922 after winning a ten-round bout on points with Roy Moore in Boston on April 24.